trueagi-io/metta-wam/README.md

 In stark contrast to the von Neumann architectures' sequential execution pattern, the Warren Abstract Machine (WAM) embodies a distinct and specialized computational model that thrives within the realm of functional logic programming.
 Its reliance on registers, its tailored instruction set, its stack-based execution model, and its unique approach to memory management collectively enable it to excel in the execution of logic programs, where logical constraints and backtracking play a pivotal role.

-MeTTaLog replaces all functions written in MeTTa with canonical form nondeterministic predicates that have an extra argument for a return value.
+This compiler, transpiler and interpeter replaces all functions written in MeTTa with canonical form nondeterministic predicates that have an extra argument for a return value.

 For example a function body like
 `(= (my-function $b) (foo a b (bar c d )))`